jhwhenry/cpd/CPD_Upgrade_485_to_510_DEV.md

 ${CPDM_OC_LOGIN}
 ```

-- Remove the `migrations` section from the mantaflow custom resource:
+- Remove the `migrations` section from the mantaflow custom resource if any:
 <br>

 Run the following command: